-The ‘BGA’ Administration will not be held responsible for any incorrect information supplied to us by it’s members.
-The ‘BGA” will not be held responsible for any injuries incurred by its members or the public attending ‘BGA’ events.
+The ‘BGA’ Administration will not be held responsible for any incorrect information supplied by members.
+The ‘BGA” will not be liable for any injuries incurred by its members or the public attending ‘BGA’ events.

 Membership term is set as per the financial year 1st.
-July to 30th.
-June in each subsequent year, renewal of membership will be due and payable on the 1st.
-July of each year.
+July to 30th June.

-Online – Complete all details as required on the Membership Application form together with preferred payment method, and submit. (note: Junior membership applications must provide a document with proof of age, i.e. birth certificate).
+Online – www.boergoataus.com.au Complete all details as required on the Membership Application form together with preferred payment method and submit.
+Payment is via direct deposit (note: Junior membership applications must provide a document with proof of age, i.e., birth certificate).
 Please note payment must be made within 5 days of submitting your online application for membership.

 Full Stud Membership

-$150 includes GST at joining for a full 12 months, includes Stud name and Stud Prefix code registration, then $99 annually.
+Initial joining fee is $150 for a full 12 months (Seasonally adjusted), includes Stud name and Stud Prefix code registration, then $99 annually July each year.

-$70.00 includes GST (annually) Member cannot register or transfer goat registrations.
+$70.00 (annually) Member cannot register or transfer goat registrations

 Payment of Fees: